zerospiel/docs/docs/quickstarts/quickstart-2-aws.md

     projectsveltos.io/template: "true"
 ```

-Note that `ConfigMap` is empty, this is expected, we don't need to template any object inside child cluster(s), but we can use that object in the future if need arises.
+Note that `ConfigMap` is empty.
+This is expected, we don't need to template any object inside child cluster(s), but we can use that object in the future if need arises.

 Now apply this YAML to your management cluster: